RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

 categories: ["Platforms"]
 aliases:
 ---

-Kubernetes deployments can have pods with different allocations of processing and memory resources.
+Many K8s cluster deployments have different kinds of nodes that have different CPU and memory resources available for scheduling cluster workloads.
-To make sure that your Redis Enterprise cluster nodes have the necessary resources, the Redis Enterprise operator can use the CRD to schedule the distribution of the nodes.
+The Redis Enterprise operator has various abilities to control the scheduling Redis Enterprise cluster node pods through properties specified in the Redis Enterprise cluster CRD.

-A Redis Enterprise cluster has a StatefulSet which manages the Redis Enterprise cluster node pods.
+A Redis Enterprise cluster is deployed as a StatefulSet which manages the Redis Enterprise cluster node pods.
 The scheduler chooses a node to deploy a new Redis Enterprise cluster node pod on when:

 - The cluster is created